Agents

 Artefacts, mutters, feedback, plus higher-level events (Genie sent a message, Trick failed, Playground rolled out) roll up into per-Playground and per-Genie timelines.
 Chronological order.

-With Build in Public on, the public-marked subset appears on your public profile.
+With Build in Public on, that Genie's timeline appears on your public profile.

 FAQ